elastisys/cloud-native-training/kubernetes-and-cloud-native-for-application-developers.md

 Must haves:

-* Basic understaning of Kubernetes (e.g. from the [Kubernetes and Cloud Native Essentials training](kubernetes-and-cloud-native-essentials.md))
+* Basic understanding of Kubernetes (e.g. from the [Kubernetes and Cloud Native Essentials training](kubernetes-and-cloud-native-essentials.md))
 * Comfortable with command-line and shell (e.g. Bash)
 * Basic understanding of HTTPS and REST
 * Experience with developing, configuring and/or deploying web-based server applications (e.g., Python Flask, NodeJS, Ruby on Rails, Java Spring, Go net, etc.)